chuot/rdio-scanner/docs/webapp.md

 The LED is illuminated when there is active audio and it blinks if audio is paused.

 The color is *green* by default, but can be customized in `config.json` by the system or by the talkgroup.
-You can also disable it completely with the `useLed` configuration options.

 ### Display Area